Skip to main content

 Great Gardening is a series that focuses on the troubles and triumphs of gardening in USDA zones 3 and 4.
 Whether you’re an experienced gardener or a beginner, Great Gardening has much to offer.
 They discuss everything from soil health to tool maintenance, raised garden beds to greenhouses.
 What’s more, they have Q&A sessions with their panel of experts, and provide both an email address and phone number so you can submit your own questions!

-Taking on any gardening project can be intimidating, especially if you’re an amateur gardener.
+Taking on any gardening project can be intimidating, especially if you’re just starting out as a gardener.
 However, with these shows to fuel creativity and inspiration, you’ll be itching to get out and get your hands dirty next spring.
 Just remember to wash your hands before coming back in for a snack and TV break.

 Rebecca Wolken